JoshuaMularczyk/Software_Defined_Radio_Receiver/README.md

 ## Rev 5 Simulations

 We conducted all of our simulations on [LTSpice](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html).
-The following are the simulations of our filters as we have not yet fully simulated the SDR as a whole.
+My partner, Christian Williams, conducted the simulations of both filters and the Tayloe Mixer.

 ### Bandpass Filter